gohar-niazi/Personal-Portfolio-Web/README.md

 # 💼 Gohar Nawaz Niazi - Portfolio

 Welcome to my professional portfolio repository!
 This space showcases my projects, skills, and career journey in tech.
-I’m a passionate developer with a background in software development, UI/UX design, and modern web technologies.
+I’m a **passionate web developer** with a focus on building clean, responsive, and user-centered websites.

 ---

 ## 🧑‍💻 About Me

 - 🎓 **Graduate** from *Gomal University Dera Ismail Khan* (CGPA: 3.78)
 - 💼 Former **IT Society leader**, actively involved in tech events and mentoring
-- 🔥 Passionate about building clean, responsive, and user-focused web applications
+- 🔥 Passionate about web development and creating seamless digital experiences
 - 📱 Contact: `0336-1636361` | ✉️ goharniazi.dev@gmail.com
 - 🌐 Portfolio Website: [goharniazi.dev](https://goharniazi.dev)